rostams-lyft/smartcontracts/README.md

 The Truffle framework makes it easy to create and manage Ethereum smart contract development projects.
 Geth provides the EVM and Ethereum node software, Ganache implements a local test blockchain, and Metamask is a desktop wallet.

+# Best Practices

+Make sure to follow [smart contract best practices](https://consensys.github.io/smart-contract-best-practices/).

 ## Notes

-Check solidity version at https://github.com/ethereum/solc-bin/tree/gh-pages/bin
+Check solidity version [here](https://github.com/ethereum/solc-bin/tree/gh-pages/bin).
 Make sure that compiler version is the same as truffle version.

 ## Gas